gterren/girasol_repository_processing_files/README.md

 ## Pickle Files

 The repository files are updated and transformed to python readable single pickle files that contains all the data of a day.
 The file to perform this action is pickle_files.py.
 The files are their data as name yyy_mm_dd.pkl

+## Weather Station

+The notebook that shows how to access to the weather station is download_weather_station_data.ipynb.